Joseph-Rance/Computing-Soc-old/README.md

  - Continued react talk by Isaac Holt
  - Talk on what he did at Villier's park by Pratyaksh Sharma (on sentiment analysis of twitter hashtags)
  - Talk on Unity by Xav
+ - Talk on UNIX by Peter
+ - Possibly a talk by someone outside of school

 ## WebGL/OpenGL presentation